frameworklabs/Synchrosphere/README.md

 Within the trails, built-in activities to roll the robot, set its LED and wait for some time are called via the `run` statements.
 See the header docs for all provided activities and their parameters.

 Finally, the controller is started explicitly and runs until it finishes.
 Note that `start()` is asynchronous and returns before the robot control code has finished.
-This is also why the created controller variable `ctrl` needs to be assigned to variable with a long enought lifetime (i.e. probably not a local variable).
+This is also why the created controller variable `ctrl` needs to be assigned to a variable with a long enough lifetime (i.e. probably not a local variable).

 ## Limitations